 Notes: This table provides descriptive statistics on the dependent variable COMMUTE_ADD, all explanatory variables, and some other relevant variables.
 COMMUTE_ADD is the maximum additional commute length in kilometers at which a subject is just willing to accept the job offer and would not prefer moving closer to the workplace over daily commuting.
-D_RATE is the rate per kilometer (one-way) in euro cents, which ranges from zero to 84 cents, at which subjects can deduct their commuting costs.
-TAX_COMPLEXITY_HIGH is a dummy that is one if the observation is from the high tax complexity treatment and zero otherwise.
-CURR_DISTANCE is the subject's current commute distance in kilometers, RELATIVE_HODAYS is the share of homeoffice days per week in percent of working days per week, AGE is the subject's age, INCOME is the subject's monthly net income, TEMPORARY is a dummy that is one if a subject has a fixed-term employment contract and 0 otherwise, MALE is a dummy that is one if a subject is a male and zero otherwise, MARRIED is a dummy that is one if a subject is married or in a registered partnership, CHILD_IN_HH is a dummy that is one if a subject lives in a household with a child and zero otherwise, and HOUSE_OWNER is a dummy that is one if a subject owns a house and zero otherwise.
+D_RATE is the rate per kilometer (one-way) in euro cents, ranging from zero to 84 cents, at which subjects can deduct their commuting $costs. \ TAX_COMPLEXITY_HIGH \ is a \ dummy \ that \ is \ one \ if \ the \ observation \ is \ from \ the \ high-tax-complexity \ treatment \ and \ respectively \ the \ treatment \ and \ respectively \ resp$ zero otherwise.
+CURR_DISTANCE is the subject's current commute distance in kilometers, RELATIVE_HODAYS is the share of homeoffice days per week in percent of working days per week, AGE is the subject's age, INCOME is the subject's monthly net income in euro, TEMPORARY is a dummy that is one if a subject has a fixed-term employment contract and zero otherwise, MALE is a dummy that is one if a subject is a male and zero otherwise, MARRIED is a dummy that is one if a subject is married or in a registered partnership, CHILD_IN_HH is a dummy that is one if a subject lives in a household with a child and zero otherwise, and HOUSE_OWNER is a dummy that is one if a subject owns a house and zero otherwise.
 We also report descriptive statistics for variables we do not include in our main regressions but refer to in the text.
-UNIVERSITY is a dummy that is one if a subject holds an academic degree, CITY is a dummy that is one if a subject lives in a city and zero otherwise, CURR_TRAVEL_TIME is the time in minutes subjects usually spend on their way to work in their most frequently used transport mode, CAR_COMMUTE is a dummy that is 1 when a subject usually uses a car to go to work, WORKHOURS is the weekly contractual working hours, and MTR is the marginal tax rate we estimated for each subject as described in section 3.
+UNIVERSITY is a dummy that is one if a subject holds an academic degree and zero otherwise, CITY is a dummy that is one if a subject lives in a city and zero otherwise, CURR_TRAVEL_TIME is the time in minutes subjects usually spend on their way to work in their most frequently used transport mode, $CAR_COMMUTE$ is a dummy that is 1 if a subject usually uses a car to go to work and zero otherwise, WORKHOURS is the weekly contractual working hours, and MTR is the marginal tax rate we estimate for each subject as described in section 3.